asciidoctor/atom-asciidoc-image-helper/README.md

 An Atom plugin for Markdown grammar.
 Create image file relative to the markdown file and insert a relative url to that file.

+Inspired by [markdown-assistant](https://github.com/knightli/markdown-assistant)，instead upload the image, i think just copy to the relative path is better.

 ## Usage
 1. Take a screenshot or copy any image to the clipboard.
 2. Paste it into Atom markdown editor